lightbend/pipelines-model-serving/README.md

 ## Build and Deploy the Applications

-Decide which of the three projects you want to build and deploy, then change to that project in `sbt` and run `buildAndPublish`.
 If you run any of the following commands in the "root" project (`pipelines-model-serving`), you'll get errors about multiple blueprint files being disallowed by Pipelines.

+So, decide which of the three projects you want to build and deploy, then change to that project in `sbt` and run `buildAndPublish`.

-So, from the `sbt` prompt, do _one_ of the following first:
+Specifically, from the `sbt` prompt, do _one_ of the following first:

 1. Wine quality: `project wineModelServingPipeline` (corresponding to the directory `wine-quality-ml`)
 2. Airline flights: `project airlineFlightsModelServingPipeline` (corresponding to the directory `airline-flights-ml`)